 However, the overuse of Coumadin hasn’t received as much attention.
 Part of the reason why is that the drug does have benefits.
 Unfortunately, when its use is not monitored correctly, some nursing home residents have suffered greatly.
 Others have died much sooner than they should have.

-A study in the American Journal of Medicine done 2007 found that residents of nursing homes prescribed Coumadin suffer 34,000 serious, life-threatening or fatal events each year.
+A study in the American Journal of Medicine done in 2007 found that residents of nursing homes prescribed Coumadin suffer 34,000 serious, life-threatening, or fatal events each year.

 If you or a loved one in the New York area have suffered such an event because of the use of Coumadin or warfarin, it’s important to speak up.
 Nursing home residents have specific rights and those rights must be protected.
 In many cases, compensation may be sought by nursing home residents or their families for injuries or deaths suffered because of medication errors or negligent medical care.
 An attorney can give you additional information on how a civil lawsuit can be pursued; we invite you to contact our law firm with any questions you may have.

-Data Source: The Washington Post, “Popular blood thinner causing deaths, injuries in nursing homes,” Charles Ornstein, July 12, 2015
+Data Source: The Washington Post, “Popular blood thinner causing deaths, injuries in a nursing home,” Charles Ornstein, July 12, 2015

 HELP WHEN THE UNIMAGINABLE HAPPENS